STAR-RG/shipwright/data/README.md

 This directory includes the (compressed) pre-processed version of the broken Dockerfiles that we used as input to our clustering algorithm (BERT + HDBSCAN).
 We hope that, by providing the original pre-processed data, others can build new clustering techniques or refine the clustering approach and parameters.

+## `./data/non-clustered-data`

+This directory contains a (compressed) pre-processed version of the broken Dockerfiles that _did not cluster_ (HDBSCAN, under most configurations, does not place every element into a cluster).
+As part of `rq3` we analyze clustered and non-clustered data to compare how shipwright performs on either set.
+This data is used by `./shipwright.sh run-rq3`.

+## `./data/clustered-data`

+In this folder you can find the clusters we generated and corresponding metadata for each of the broken Dockerfiles that are in each cluster.
+This data is used by `./shipwright.sh run-rq3`.